-Owners/operators must comply with the following requirements to ensure that releases due to corrosion are prevented for as long as a cathodically protected AST system is used to store petroleum:
+Owners/operators must comply with the following requirements to ensure that releases due to corrosion are prevented for as long as a cathodically protected AST system is used to store regulated substances:

-- (1) All corrosion protection systems must be operated and maintained to continuously provide corrosion protection to the metal components of that portion of the tank and piping that routinely contain petroleum and are in contact with the ground. - (2) Performance criteria The criteria that are used to determine that cathodic protection is adequate as required by this section must be in accordance with a code of practice developed by a nationally recognized association.

-- (3) Periodic Inspections AST systems with impressed current cathodic protection systems must be inspected periodically as specified by the equipment manufacturer to ensure that the equipment is running properly. - (4) Record Keeping For AST systems using cathodic protection, records of the operation of the cathodic protection must be maintained to demonstrate compliance with the performance standards in this section.
+- (1) All corrosion protection systems must be operated and maintained to continuously provide corrosion protection to the metal components of that portion of the tank and piping that routinely contain regulated substances and are in contact with the ground. - (2) Performance criteria The criteria that are used to determine that cathodic protection is adequate as required by this section must be in accordance with a code of practice developed by a nationally recognized association. - (3) Periodic Inspections AST systems with impressed current cathodic protection systems must be inspected every 60 days to ensure that the equipment is running properly. - (4) Record Keeping For AST systems using cathodic protection, records of the operation of the cathodic protection must be maintained to demonstrate compliance with the performance standards in this section.

-If an AST system is not cathodically protected, the AST system must meet the requirements of section 3-5-1(b).
+For ASTs installed September 30, 1994 or earlier, if an AST system is not cathodically protected, the AST system must meet the requirements of section 3-5-1(b).